FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Würfeln is a game for 2-6 players and takes about 30min to play.
 The rules are rather simple, the game is fast paced and luck is a main factor to winning the game.

-The game in short: Bet on your roll outcome and receive or pay rocks.
+The game in short: Bet on your roll outcome and receive or pay stones.
 Beware of the 🦄.
-The first player with no rocks left loses the game.
-All other players keep their rocks.
+The first player with no stones left loses the game.
+All other players keep their stones.
 Bet on the 🦄 and play another game.
-After ten rounds, the player with the most rocks wins.
+After ten rounds, the player with the most stones wins.

 Below is an overview of how the game is setup and played.